parkinsons-toolkit/app-content/pages-content/what-is-parkinsons.md

 ## Other Types of Parkinsonism

 Parkinsonism is a term used to describe a group of symptoms namely: bradykinesia, tremor and rigidity.
 Parkinson’s disease is a type of Parkinsonism but there are others.
 There are a range of other diagnoses each of which have features of Parkinsonism but with additional symptoms.
 Please see links below for further details.
-Other Parkinsonian conditions can be very difficult to diagnose, as symptoms can look similar to PD and only reveal themselves/change with time.
+Other Parkinsonian conditions can be very difficult to diagnose, as symptoms can look similar to Parkinson's and only reveal themselves/change with time.
 Your specialist will look out for these.

 ### Helpful Resources: